Hand holding pen over text "Keep Calm and Write On"

 Now...let’s imagine our cellist has a chronic arm injury that prevents them from lifting their arm for hours every day.
 In fact, if they practice for a couple of hours, they will be almost unable to move their arm the next day.
 An hour or so every two or three days is as much as they can manage.
 What if our runner has recently been diagnosed with multiple sclerosis (a demyelinating degenerative disease) and though it is in the early stages, some days he simply doesn’t have the muscle strength to run, coordination, and may experience double vision.

 Let us further imagine that Bolt and Yo Yo Ma were told about these conditions before they were asked by these two young hopefuls about how to advance themselves.
 Remember it isn’t the reality that practice makes you better at things that is in itself ableist, it is the idea that anyone can do it if they want it enough or that failure means you aren't disciplined or that magical thinking can simply overcome such circumstance, that a cheerful disposition and a “never say die,” attitude is all that separates anyone from their dreams or that depression, anxiety, any number of a hundred disorders or illnesses are just in people’s heads.

 That's ableism.
 And getting preachy about "write every day" when the context does shift is ableist.

-So back to our two young hopefuls, assuming Bolt and YoYo Ma. are generous people they would likely have very different answers.
+So back to our two young hopefuls, assuming Bolt and YoYo Ma are generous people with compassion and empathy, they would likely have very different answers.

 And we’ll talk about those in the next part.
 As well as what we able writers can do to make the world less hostile and judgmental to those who aren't able to write every day in our next part....